edamame-course/2015-tutorials/draft/QIIME_tutorial_part_1.md

 ```

 ```
-head F3D0_S188.fasta
+head C01D01_merged.fasta
 ```

 ![img2](https://github.com/edamame-course/docs/raw/gh-pages/img/QIIMETutorial1_IMG/IMG_02.jpg)

 ```
-grep GTCCAGCMGCCGCGGTAA F3D0_S188.fasta
+grep  C01D01_merged.fasta
 ```

 When you execute the above command, the terminal does not return anything.
 This means that the primer sequence was not found in the file, suggesting that PANDAseq did, in fact, trim them.

 We can double check our sanity by using a positive control.
-Let's use `grep` to find a character string that we know is there, for instance the "M00967" string identifying the first sequence.
+Let's use `grep` to find a character string that we know is there, for instance the "M03127" string identifying the first sequence.

 ```
-grep M00967 F3D0_S188.fasta
+grep M03127 C01D01_merged.fasta
 ```

 Whoa!
 That is hard to read all of those lines.
 Let's put the results into a list by appending `> list.txt` to the command.
 The ">" symbol means to output the results to a new file, which is specified next.

 ```
-grep M00967 F3D0_S188.fasta > list.txt
+grep M03127 C01D01_merged.fasta > list.txt
 ```

-This creates a new file called "list.txt", in which all instances of the character string "M00967" are provided.
+This creates a new file called "list.txt", in which all instances of the character string "M03127" are provided.
 Let's look at the head.

 ```
 head list.txt